 Learn how culture uses our primitive instincts to control our lives and what you can do to minimize its influence.

 The monkey brain, the reptilian, and the lizard brain are all terms that describe the most primitive aspects of our minds.
 This function of the brain is something we have in common with many living things.
 We can locate these three functions.

 What Does Our Monkey Brain Do?

 The monkey brain is the control center for our survival, self-preservation, and social instincts.
 This aspect of our brain is like the RAM of a computer.
 It holds processes that trigger automatic thinking and expedited value judgments.
 One of these is our fight, flight, or freeze reaction.
 It enables us to act or react without thinking about it.
 In life-threatening situations, this comes in handy.

 It’s also the place where our basic nurturing instinct lives.
 Many living things have specific programming around procreation, protection, and nurturing.
 Some have the innate ability to migrate and navigate impressive distances annually.

 We can never do away with the monkey or reptilian brain.
 It’s imperative to our existence.
 Our “fight, flight, or freeze” reaction mode is vital to our survival.
 Here we store the blueprint of things that may be potentially harmful.
 When something fits the harmful blueprint, we react immediately.

 For example, we freeze when we come upon a bear while hiking.
-Instinctively, we know to run would cause the bear to charge.
+Instinctively, we know running would cause the bear to charge.
 But if we come upon a fallen beehive, we instinctively run.
 But, the incorrect reaction could mean serious injury.

 Taking control of the primitive mind is something man is interested in for various reasons.
 We need the ability to acclimate to unfamiliar environments more quickly.
-Clinicians want to help people with trauma, which can trigger the fight, flight, or freeze response.
+Clinicians want to help people with trauma, triggering the fight, flight, or freeze response.